-No. Although most Christian denominations permit cremation, it is forbidden for Muslims and Orthodox Jews.
+No. Although most Christian denominations permit cremation, it is forbidden for Muslims and Jews.
 We recommend that you first discuss your denomination’s stand on cremation with your pastor/reverend before making any arrangements.

 The Roman Catholic Church has permitted cremation since 1965, provided the motive in requesting it is not anti-doctrinal.

 No. You may choose a secular ceremony should you desire.
 However, should you wish to have a religious ceremony, but do not have a specific clergyman in mind, Grobbelaars will arrange for one to conduct a service.

 No. Some prefer to have the full funeral service conducted either at their local church, at a funeral home, or at some other place of their choice.
 Some request that a portion of the service be held at their local church, with a short committal service in the crematorium chapel, or that the full service be conducted in the crematorium chapel.